luilliarcec/form/README.md

 ##### Checkbox Multiple `<x-checkbox-multiple/>`

-In the same way, the behavior of this component is similar to multiple radius.
+In the same way, the behavior of this component is similar to multiple radio's.

 ##### Switch and Switch Multiple